niklaswall/node-red-contrib-light-scheduler/README.md

 ### Dusk / Dawn overrides

 To save energy it's nice to be able to only have the lamps and other functions only turn on / off when it bright / dark outside.
 The Light Scheduler default is to calculate the sun's position for the given position (latitude / longitude) and make sure that the output is only triggered to on / off based on both the schedule and "it it's dark" outside.
+The sune elevation threshold can be used to control how early / late this setting will have effect.

 ### Overrides